 Students will be able to:

-- Work with a variety of tools and metals.
+- Master a variety of hand and power tools and metals.

 - Develop works of personal expression to communicate ideas, emotion and information.